-While the waterfront Fort Lauderdale is a city of blue, its neighbor, Parkland, shines as a city of green.
+While oceanfront Fort Lauderdale is a city of blue, its neighbor, Parkland, shines as a city of green.
 West of Coconut Creek and sharing the east border with the Everglades, Parkland is a place dedicated to protecting its park areas.
 Nine parks span the city’s landscape, each providing recreation and relaxation opportunities for families within the community.

 Go Park Hopping

 As if the name did not sufficiently convey it, you can get your fair share of the great outdoors in Parkland.
 One of the nine parks’ standouts is Pine Trails Park, which rests in the heart of the city and is one of Broward County’s premiere recreation and sports facilities.
 It is home to an amphitheater that hosts concerts every month, especially a resident favorite: Eats ‘n’ Beats, an event with two performances, 20 food trucks and a can’t-miss family environment.

 Make your way to Liberty Park for seven acres of fun.
 Discover an elaborate playground for the kiddos, pavilions for picnics and, you guessed it, Parkland’s very own Statue of Liberty for snapping photos.

 Across town, from November through April, you can walk through the Parkland Farmers Market — the largest outdoor farmers market in the county.
 Two Sundays each month, people from the tri-county area flock to the Equestrian Center at Temple Park in central Parkland to buy organic and conventional produce, baked goods, unique gourmet items, cooking supplies, arts and crafts and more.
 Purchase some sweet farmer finds, then meander over to the Equestrian Center for a horseback riding lesson or a Sunday stroll.

 The folks in Parkland know how to cook a good meal.
 Angelo Elia Pizza brings good old fashioned Italian family dining to the table with award-winning pizzas, tapas and paninis.